Evolution of the Dutch colonial empire: Suriname

 Suriname (Surinam) was originally established as the English colony of Willoughbyland by Lord Willoughby in 1650.
 The colony was captured by a Dutch force on 26 February 1667 during the Second Anglo-Dutch War.
 Under the terms of the treaties of Breda and Westminster, the English government accepted the loss of Suriname in exchange for receiving New Netherland (which they renamed New York) in North America.
 Slavery in Dutch Suriname was abolished in 1873, following a decade-long transition period.
-Suriname remained a Dutch colony until the German occupation of the Netherlands during World War II, during which the importance of its aluminum mines prompted its occupation by American troops.
+Suriname remained a Dutch colony until the German occupation of the Netherlands during World War II, during which the importance of its aluminium mines prompted its occupation by American troops.
 After the war, Suriname was returned to Dutch rule but promoted to a constituent country of the Kingdom of the Netherlands in 1954.
 It was granted full independence in 1975.

 Suriname was known for its valuable sugar plantations so it fell into the hands of the Dutch in return for New Netherland when a treaty was signed in 1674.